Triangulated categories of mixed motives: General definitions and axiomatic

 \subsubsection{The abelian case}

 \begin{paragr} Let $\ab$ be the sub-$2$-category of $\cat$ made of the abelian categories, with the additive functors as $1$-morphisms, and the natural transformations as $2$-morphisms.
 Obviously, it satisfies properties of \ref{num:C_structured}.
 When we will apply one of the definitions \ref{df:C-structures_P-fibred}, \ref{df:morph_C-structures_P-fibred} to the case $\C=\ab$, we will use the simple adjective \emph{abelian} for $\ab$-structured.

-Let $\abm$ be the sub-$2$-category of $\ab$ made of the abelian monoidal categories, with $1$-morphisms the symmetric monoidal additive functors and $2$-morphisms the symmetric monoidal natural transformations.
+This allows speaking of \emph{morphisms of abelian $\Pmor$-fibred categories.} Let $\abm$ be the sub-$2$-category of $\ab$ made of the abelian monoidal categories, with $1$-morphisms the symmetric monoidal additive functors and $2$-morphisms the symmetric monoidal natural transformations.
 It satisfies the hypothesis of paragraph \ref{num:monoidal_C_structured}.
-When we will apply definition \ref{df:C-structures_monoidal_P-fibred} to the case of $(\ab,\abm)$, we will use the simple expression \emph{monoidal abelian} for $(\ab,\abm)$-structured monoidal. \end{paragr}
+When we will apply definition \ref{df:C-structures_monoidal_P-fibred} to the case of $(\ab,\abm)$, we will use the simple expression \emph{abelian monoidal} for $(\ab,\abm)$-structured monoidal.
+This allows speaking of \emph{morphisms of abelian monoidal $\Pmor$-fibred categories.} \end{paragr}

 \begin{lm} Consider an abelian $\Pmor$-fibred category $\A$ such that for any object $S$ of $\site$, $\A(S)$ is a Grothendieck abelian category.
 Then the following conditions are equivalent: \begin{enumerate} \item[(i)] $\A$ is complete. \item[(ii)] For any morphism $f:T \rightarrow S$ in $\site$, $f^*$ commutes with sums. \end{enumerate} If in addition, $\A$ is monoidal, the following conditions are equivalent: \begin{enumerate} \item[(i$'$)] $\A$ is monoidal complete. \item[(ii$'$)] \begin{enumerate} \item[(a)] For any morphism $f:T \rightarrow S$ in $\site$, $f^*$ is right exact. \item[(b)] For any object $S$ of $\site$, the bifunctor $\otimes_S$ is right exact. \end{enumerate} \end{enumerate} \end{lm}